Drone Building Surveys: What They Cost, How They Work, and When You Need One

 They provide safe, fast, and cost-effective access to areas that would otherwise require expensive equipment or put people at risk.

-There’s no need for someone to actively get up there to view a problem.
-No one works at height which eliminates the associated health and safety risks.
+Nobody works at height, which eliminates the associated health and safety risks.
 The disruption to building occupants is minimal and often they’ll barely notice the inspection is happening.
+We’ve conducted drone building condition surveys on occupied office buildings during business hours and none of the staff even raised a query.

 Drone shit across East London canal.
 Building defects mapped